Reno - Bikes and Bike Repair

 541 East Fourth Street – 775-323-4488 – (Downtown)

-Regular hours are Tue-Fri 10am-6pm, Sat 10am-5pm.
-Extended hours Aug 25-26 10am-8pm, although you can call ahead for possible unusual-hours appointment.
+Regular hours are Tue, Wed and Sat 10am-5pm, and Thu and Fri 10am-6pm.
+Extended hours during Burning Man — Sat and Sun Aug 23-24 10am-7pm, and Mon Aug 25 10am-6pm.
+You can call ahead for possible unusual-hours appointment.
 A used-bike seller and community bike shop operated by many burners, this is a great place to get a bike at a great price.
-Get em while they last!
+Get ‘em while they last!
 They also repair bikes with enough notice, and carry lights and lighting, baskets, racks, and bells.
 And they will take back bikes post-Burning Man.

+NOTE: Loop Cycles is now out of bikes, but they still have bike accessories.
+Check back with them in 2015 for a bike next year.
 Loop Cycles is a brand new and very interesting project operated by Burners and affiliated with Bicycles For Humanity.
-They are selling good and affordable bike cruisers online just to Burners, who will then need to pick up their bikes in Reno on their way to BRC.
+They normally sell good and affordable bike cruisers online just to Burners, who will then need to pick up their bikes in Reno on their way to BRC.
 The bike is yours to keep.
-However — particularly for those who cannot take the bike back home with them after Burning Man – you can donate the bike back to Loop Cycles, and then all the bikes will be go to Bicycles for Humanity, who will ship them to Namibia, Africa, where they will be gifted to health care workers, students, or others who could use a bike in the community.
-You can also purchase various accessories on their website, including bike racks, front lights, el-wire kits, pumps, baskets, spare tubes, and locks.
-NOTE — Bike reservations end on May 1, 2014, and pickup location still to be determined — bike purchasers will be notified of location, and address will be added here as soon as it is determined.
-Check out their website for all the info and to order, or email firstname.lastname@example.org with questions.
+However — particularly for those who cannot take the bike back home with them after Burning Man – you can donate the bike you purchased back to Loop Cycles, and then all the bikes will be go to Bicycles for Humanity, who will ship them to Namibia, Africa, where they will be gifted to health care workers, students or others who could use a bike in the community.
+The various accessories available can be purchased on their website, including bike racks, front lights, el-wire kits, pumps, baskets, spare tubes and locks.
+Email firstname.lastname@example.org with questions.

 Great Basin Bicycles